 Today in Tribe History: August 14, 2003

-Probably one of the more unlikely players to do so, the Indians’ Travis Hafner hits for a cycle in Minneapolis as Cleveland defeats Minnesota, 8-3.
+Probably one of the more unlikely players to do so, the Indians’ Travis Hafner hits for a cycle in Minneapolis as Cleveland defeats the Minnesota Twins, 8-3.

-In what would be his final at bat and needing a triple, Hafner got exactly that against reliever James Baldwin.
+In what could have been his final at bat and still in need of a triple, Hafner got exactly that against reliever James Baldwin.
 With a runner on first and one out, he sent a liner to center that went to the wall, allowing Ben Broussard to score the team’s seventh run and Hafner to reach third safely.
 Hafner would score the final run one batter later and would bat again in the ninth, but would line out to end the inning.

-It was the Indians’ first cycle since Andre Thornton did so on April 22, 1978.
-The eighth inning triple was just the second of Hafner’s career and one of the 13 he had in his 12-year career.
+It was the Indians’ first cycle since Andre Thornton completed the feat on April 22, 1978.
+The eighth inning triple was just the second of Hafner’s career and one of just 13 that he would have in his 12-year career.